RI-SE/smirk/docs/Data Management Specification.md

 The inspection protocol is available at TBD.

-Second, the SMILE project analyzed the characteristics of the data sets.
+Second, the SMILE3 project analyzed the characteristics of the data sets.
 The analysis was based on automated data validation using <TBD, DESCRIBE THAT KASPER IS DOING>.
-Furthermore, SMILE reviewers manually analyzed a random sample of images from the data set <TBD, DESCRIBE HOW WE DO THIS>.
+Furthermore, SMILE3 reviewers manually analyzed a random sample of images from the data set <TBD, DESCRIBE HOW WE DO THIS>.

 Finally, we argue that the script-based generation of data in ESI Pro-SiVIC leads to data compliant with the data requirements.
 Our argumentation follows the four desiderata introduced in [Section 2](https://github.com/RI-SE/smirk/blob/main/docs/Data%20Management%20Specification.md#2-data-requirements-l-)
 - Relevant: DAT-REL-REQ1 to DAT-REL-REQ7 are implicitly met by the data generation scripts.
 Everything present in the data set has been explicitly added by the SMIRK developers in the scripts.
 Only relevant data samples captured using a forward-facing camera in a valid sensor position have been added to the scripts.
 No outlier objects exist in the data sets.